amazon-science/carbon-assessment-with-ml/README.md

 pip install -e .
 ```

+## Getting Started
+Follow the code in `notebooks` folder.
+For EIO-LCA use: `notebooks/eio/demo.ipynb`
+for process LCA use: `notebooks/process/generate_ranked_preds.ipynb`

 ## Dataset
 The dataset is for research purposes only, and is not indicative of Amazon’s business use for carbon footprinting.